Growth Asset Category Investment Policy Statement

 • Small Capitalization Stocks: Stocks of companies with a market capitalization value generally in the range of companies within the Russell 2000 Index.
 Market capitalization is calculated by multiplying the number of a company’s shares outstanding by its stock price per share.

-Private Equity Investments
+Private Equity Investments:

-Private Equity Investments: Private equity investments primarily involve the purchase of unlisted, illiquid common and preferred equity, and to a lesser degree, subordinated and senior debt of companies that are typically privately held.
+Private equity investments primarily involve the purchase of unlisted, illiquid common and preferred equity, and to a lesser degree, subordinated and senior debt of companies that are typically privately held.
 Investment is authorized in vehicles and investment strategies that invest in a broad array of various securities, including but not limited to:

-• Buyout Investments – Investments include acquisitions, recovery investments, and special situations (a category which represents a diversified strategy across many sub-categories).
+• Buyout Investments – Investments include acquisitions, recovery investments, and distressed for control investments (debt positions that are often converted to equity typically during a bankruptcy reorganization process).
 Investments are made across the market capitalization spectrum and typically involve the purchase of a control position (primarily majority positions, with some minority positions) in an established company and may include the use of leverage in the form of debt.
 Investments are typically made in years one through six and returns typically occur in years three through ten.
-The potential for fund term extensions of up to three years is typically structured into most buyout funds.
-Investments may be made in companies that are either U.S. or non-U.S. domiciled.
+The potential for fund term extensions of up to three years is

 • Venture Capital Investments – Investments include companies in a range of stages of development from start-up/seed-stage, early stage, and later/expansion stage, but with a heavier focus on companies in their earlier stage of development.
 Investments are typically made in years one through six and returns typically occur in years four through ten.
 The potential for fund term extensions of up to three years is typically structured into most venture capital funds.
 Investments may be made in companies that are either U.S. or non-U.S. domiciled. 